 You can be excused from attending school on school days for health reasons, reasonable cause or for religious or cultural observance.

-If the Principal is of the opinion that the reasons for your non-attendance are not genuine or insufficient, your lack of attendance can be referred to the Attendance Panel at the Department of Education, who can look into your non-attendance and write a report advising what course of action needs to be taken either against you or your parents
+If the Principal is of the opinion that the reasons for your non-attendance are not genuine or insufficient, your lack of attendance can be referred to the Attendance Panel at the Department of Education, who can conduct an investigation which will involve you and your parents to try to improve your school attendance.
+If you continue to be absent from school without a good reason, both you and your parents may be prosecuted.

 Students who take unexplained absences from school can be picked up by Attendance Officers.